-To celebrate National Poetry Month, the Gloucester Lyceum and Sawyer Free Library is proud to announce its twelfth annual Poetry Without Paper contest.
-This contest is open to all students living in Gloucester.
+To celebrate April as National Poetry Month, the Gloucester Lyceum and Sawyer Free Library is proud to have participated in its twelfth annual Poetry Without Paper contest.

 First and Second Place (shared): Charles King, Grade 5, East Gloucester Elementary School: “Fireworks”

 and George King, Grade 5, East Gloucester Elementary School: “Blank Slate”

 Third Place: Calvin Del Vecchio, Grade 5, East Gloucester Elementary School: “The Sun”

 Honorable Mention: Aurelia Harrison, Grade 3, West Parish School: “Immortal”

 First Place: Mila Barry, Grade 6, O’Maley School: “Living in The Valley Green”

 Second Place: Willa Brosnihan, Grade 6, O’Maley Innovation Middle School: “The Swarm”

 Third Place: Ruby Mills, Grade 7, O’Maley Innovation Middle School: “Forest”